 Internships can help you transition from your academic training to the world of professional communication.
-In addition to gaining hands-on experience under the guidance of communication professional, you'll also have the opportunity to build your portfolio and make valuable networking contacts.
+In addition to gaining hands-on experience under the guidance of communication professionals, you'll also have the opportunity to build your portfolio and make valuable networking contacts.
 In short, internships get you ready to enter the professional communication workforce.

 Internships are available in a wide range of settings: newspapers, magazines, television and radio, advertising and public relations agencies, corporations, businesses, health care and many other organizations.